cheshire137/overwatch-counter-picker/README.md

 ## How to Run

-You will need Python 2.7 and OpenCV installed.
+You will need Python 2.7, pip, and OpenCV installed.
 See detailed instructions below for OpenCV installation on macOS.

 ```bash